-To spice up things a bit, the new EU regulation, although is primarily focused on technical aspects having to do with data collection, processing, and data storage, it will also require other important activities to be addressed.
+This new EU regulation, although primarily focused on technical aspects having to do with data collection, processing, and data storage, requires other important activities to be addressed.

 Specifically, GDPR demands your attention on several areas and activities that have little to do directly with what you are required to develop to comply, but rather with third-party tools you're using and other areas that are closer to UX concerns.

-So what are these 4 lesser-known yet key activities you need to take care of before May 25th?
+So what are these 4 lesser-known yet key activities you need to take care?

 1. Discuss the situation with third-party service providers

 As GDPR is all about data and privacy, first and foremost you'll need to understand how all service providers managing user data you work with are going to approach GDPR.
-Especially, you should inquiry them on what is going to be done about as the GDPR becomes effective on May.
+Especially, you should inquiry them on what they've done related to GDPR compliance.

 If you've some technical background and a good understanding of GDPR, you might want to jump on a one-to-one call with their developers and present them with their respective plugin/tool and just ask.
 If you're not feeling comfortable doing that, you can hire a developer do that on your behalf and report back to you.
 WordPress developer and Codeable expert Robin Scott explains how to go about it:

 As part of this call, I'd suggest asking the developer of that tool, or the company behind that tool, something along the line of: 'We think your tool or this task within your tool is against GDPR.
-What measures are in place and what will follow?'
+What measures did you take?'
 It could be the case that they might satisfy you say: 'Well, actually here's the opt-in, it shows up on the screen just before checkout.
 If people opt-in, we store their data.
 If they say no, we turn it off.'

 Third-party providers you want to engage with about GDPR compliance: